Gusty Winds May Exist: My Strange Connection to Douglas Adams

 Those are big shoes to fill.
 Literally.
 The dude was 6′ 5″.

 But anyway, this is less about my affinity for Douglas Adams and more about an obscure connection that makes me very happy as a fan.
 My wife and I moved to New Mexico many years ago and we love living in the Land of Enchantment.
 Apparently, so did Douglas Adams.
-He was a British man who traveled the world and saw some seriously crazy things.
+He was a British bloke who traveled the world and saw some seriously crazy things.
 (I highly recommend his hilarious odyssey book Last Chance to See.)
 And yet, Santa Fe was his favorite place on the planet.
 He loved the area and did a large chunk of his writing there.

 Ironically, I didn’t know any of this before moving to New Mexico.
 I had resisted reading The Salmon of Doubt, a posthumous publication of various essays and the unfinished manuscript of the third Dirk Gently novel.
 It was the only Adams book I hadn’t read and doing so meant that I had no more Adams to read, which would make me very sad.
 And so, I saved it for a rainy day.
 After publishing my own sci-fi comedy novel, the time felt right to complete the canon.
 As it turned out, much of it took place in my own backyard.